Nominate a student or student organization for the

 The Office of Student Affairs recognizes outstanding students, student groups, and student organizations every year through the Student Leadership Awards.
 These awards aim to celebrate significant student contributions which have enhanced campus life.

-- Nomination form goes live on Wednesday, February 7, 2018
+- Nomination form goes live on the week of February 11th

 How Selection Works

 The Office of Student Affairs’ Awards and Recognition Committee will accept nominations from students, faculty, and staff of all the Claremont Colleges.